Program director

 In addition to Loma Linda University and School of Allied Health Professions admissions requirements, the applicant must also complete the following requirements:

-Health Information Management—B.S.
+Health Information AND INFORMATICS—B.S.

 Prerequisites